How to Carry Out a Feasibility Study and Get Better at Business Decision Making

 Identity the optimal timing for launch/execution.
 Every business has multiple operational facets such as production cycles, supply chain, cash flow and financing operations that could impact the project success.
 A feasibility evaluation takes into account those factors plus the time of the year, thus allowing you to determine the optimal timeframe for conducting a certain initiative.
 As well, it you can see how the project results may change depending on when you decide to execute it.

 Assess demand.
 Most business ideas are initially based on a “gut feeling”.
 But that feeling should be backed up by hard facts.
-Feasibility studies (similar to market analysis) allow you to gauge the depth of a demand for a product/service.
+Feasibility studies (similar to market analysis) allow you to gauge the depth of a demand for a product or service.
 This is equally important for both internal projects and external customer offers.

 Make better cash flow projections.
 A feasibility study will help you determine whether you have enough cash at hand to adequately fund the project.